Libyan official rejects blame for flood disaster

 Survivors have described terrifying escapes and people being swept away in front of their eyes.

-The country's fragmented political situation is said to be complicating the clear up process.
+The country's fragmented political situation is said to be complicating the recovery.
 Libya is split between two rival governments - with the UN-backed administration based in the capital Tripoli and the rival Egyptian-supported one based in Benghazi.

-There have been widespread suggestions that the two dams that collapsed were not well-maintained.

 Questions raised over evacuation orders

+There have been widespread allegations that the two dams that collapsed were not well-maintained, and there are growing calls for an urgent inquiry into how the flooding became so catastrophic.

 There are also conflicting reports as to whether - and when - people were told to flee their homes.
+Residents have told the BBC that they received mixed messages from the two rival governments on whether they should stay or leave.

+Guma El-Gamaty, a Libyan academic and head of the Taghyeer Party, said on Thursday that people in the flood zone should have been evacuated, but "on the contrary they were told to stay put and stay inside their houses and not go out".

-Derna's Mayor Abdulmenam al-Ghaithi told Arab news channel Al-Hadath that he "personally ordered evacuating the city three or four days before the disaster."
-The BBC has not been able to verify this.
+But Derna's mayor told Arab news channel Al-Hadath that he "personally ordered evacuating the city three or four days before the disaster."
+The BBC has not been able to verify Abdulmenam al-Ghaithi's claims.

 As the weather got worse, police and military were telling people to leave their homes for higher ground, survivors have told the BBC.